warfare-plugins/social-warfare/readme.txt

 == Changelog ==

+= 4.2.0 (02 DEC 2020) =
+* BRAND NEW!!!
+A whole suite of social analytics tools!
+* Social Optimizer scores are now saved allowing for comparisons and recommendations.
+* Added a check for share counts on URLs with UTM codes for Pinterest.
+* Fixed a few minor CSS issues.
+* Fix for line breaks in font URLs in the CSS that made the icon font not appear.
+* Fixed blank settings page on some page loads.
+* Cleaned up some post meta remnants.
+* Clean out share counts for buttons that don't use share counts like "email" or "more"
+* Added a posts column to display the social optimization score.

 = 4.1.0 (17 AUG 2020) =
 * BRAND NEW!!!
 Added a "Social Optimizer" to the Gutenberg post editor sidebar.
 * Fixed a few minor CSS issues.
-* Updated the post editor custom fields to be compatable with WP 5.5.
+* Updated the post editor custom fields to be compatible with WP 5.5.

 = 4.0.2 (28 JUL 2020) =
 * Added Facebook authentications to core to allow for faster and more reliable share counts when authenticated.